 We are all safer from attacks at home and at UTC if your computer has anti-virus protection.
-Anti-virus is a security program you install on your computer or mobile device to protect it from getting infected by malware.
-Malware is a catch-all phrase for any type of malicious software such as viruses, worms, Trojans and spyware.
+Anti-virus is a security program you install on your computer or mobile device to protect it from getting infected by malware, malicious software such as viruses, worms, Trojans and spyware.
 If your computer becomes infected by malware there is a good possibility that a cyber attacker could capture information and exfiltrate data to some remote location.

 Supported Antivirus Software